SHIRE OF BODDINGTON

 The Shire has an area of 1920 sq km, around half of which is State Forest.
 The Shire is home to a variety of agricultural industries including sheep, cattle, cereal crops, timber, viticulture and orchards.

 Today, the town has a population of over 2000 people.
-Two mines are located within the Shire; Australia’s most productive mine, Newmont’s Boddington Gold Mine and BHP’s Worsley Bauxite Mine.
-BHP’s mining operations commenced in the late 1970s and the gold-mine reopened in 2006.
+Two mines are located within the Shire; Australia’s most productive mines, Newmont’s Boddington Gold Mine and South 32's Bauxite Mine.
+Bauxite mining operations commenced in the late 1970s and the gold mining recommenced in 2006.

 120716 Superpit Tour 0383